Join our campaign to stop whaling

-Once it became apparent that the numbers of whales being killed were putting whale populations under threat, a ban on commercial whaling (hunting for commercial profit) was introduced in 1986 by the body that regulates whaling – the International Whaling Commission.
+Once it became apparent that the numbers of whales being killed were putting whale populations under threat, a ban on commercial whaling (hunting for commercial profit) was introduced in 1986 by the body that regulates whaling – the International Whaling Commission (IWC).

 The International Whaling Commission last met in Slovenia, September 2014.
 WDC was present fighting for the world's whales and dolphins.
 You can read how the whole meeting went blow by blow.

 We think whaling should stop.
+We can’t be certain that whale populations can survive large scale hunting as well as the other daily threats they face.
 Ban or no ban, whaling remains inhumane and whales are unsuitable for use by humans in this way (they are long living and slow to reproduce).
 There is no humane way to kill a whale at sea.
 The hunting process can never be an exact exercise - whales are a moving target, shot at on a moving vessel which sits on a moving sea.
 Grenade harpoons are often used to kill whales forcing them to be subjected to a long, slow and painful death.
 Monitoring and regulating whaling to keep kills to a certain number is also very difficult.

 The whaling industry is in decline and the demand for meat is falling.
 Substantial government funding helps to keep it going in many places but the demand for the meat is not big enough so much of the meat is stored in huge frozen stockpiles.
 There is also the issue of whale product use in cosmetics and health supplements, and whale meal feed.

-Whaling also takes place in the Faroes in what is called a drive hunt, and some communities around the world are allowed to hunt small numbers of whales for cultural reasons and to sustain the needs of their communities (rather than hunting just for profit).
+Whaling also takes place in the Faroe Islands in what is called a drive hunt, and some communities around the world are allowed to hunt small numbers of whales for cultural reasons and to sustain the needs of their communities (rather than hunting just for profit).

 We have to keep the ban on commercial whaling in place.
 Japan has been recruiting countries with no obvious interest in whaling to join the International Whaling Commission (which currently has 88 members) and vote in its favour, using money for development aid as an incentive.
 In addition, many countries that were once against commercial whaling have felt pressured to make a compromise.